manuelpagliuca/l-system/README.md

 ## Inspector (Origin GameObject)
 ### Changing sets
 There are four predefined models (or sets) to use, they are editable only if the "**Free Editing**" flag is checked, otherwise they won't change (and will be restored to the precedent model/set whenever you will click on something else).

-* *The root starting set is always editable*
+* Now there are present also two models for the roots.

 ![text](gifs/ChangingSets.gif)

-### Iterations and branch lengths
+### Iterations and segment lengths
-The overall tree iterations (number of derivations) and branch lengths are editable through a slider that works on the discrete interval [1,6], for the iterations, and on the continuos interval [0.01,1.0] for the branch length.
+The overall tree iterations (number of derivations) and segment lengths (both branches and roots) are editable through a slider that works on the discrete interval [1,6], for the iterations, and on the continuos interval [0.01,1.0] for the branch length.

 ![text](gifs/Iterations.gif)

 ### Free Style editing
 Without checking this flag is not possible to make the "real-time" editing of the predefined set.
+* Now there is also the possibility to free-style edit the root set.

 ![text](gifs/FreeStyle.gif)